Basic Usage

 }

-// Construct a map request and response type generic call
+// Construct map request and return type generic call

 g, err := generic.MapThriftGeneric(p)